Top four things you should look for when purchasing new cushions or mattresses.

 1. Body fluids and microbiological contaminants seeping into mattresses and covers

 We’re all aware of the potential to acquire an infection from being in a hospital, and even more so the cost that goes with it.
 That’s why our valued healthcare professionals rigorously clean equipment and areas between patient turnovers.
 But sometimes, no matter how meticulous the cleaning, there are conditions beyond our control.

-How do you know if your mattress is at risk of cross contamination?
+How do you know if your mattress is at risk of cross-contamination?

 The very first thing to know is whether your mattress has welded seams or not.
 Welded mattress seams are the only way fluid contaminants will not enter the mattress via the seam.

 If you have stitched seams, you are at risk of having fluid contaminant ingress.
-According to a recent report from the ECRI titled the “Top 10 Health Technology Hazards for 2018”, a contaminated mattress or mattress cover is the third most hazardous health risk.
+According to a recent report from the ECRI titled “Top 10 Health Technology Hazards for 2018”, a contaminated mattress or mattress cover is the third most hazardous health risk.
 In the article, they describe how fluid contaminants can ooze out of the mattress or cushion and onto the patient or staff.

 The next thing to be aware of is the surface of the mattress.
 What condition is it in?
 Are there tears or rips?
 Is it punctured or cut?

-Even if you put a mattress cover over top of a torn mattress, there is still risk for ingress, as the cover itself may be worn or have a weak spot where fluids can get in.
+Even if you put a mattress cover over the top of a torn mattress, there is still a risk for ingress, as the cover itself may be worn or have a weak spot where fluids can get in.

 2. No protective layer to prevent bottoming out

 Some questions to ask yourself is for how long are patients spending on the stretcher or table?
 Are you an outpatient day surgery facility where the average time is a few hours?
 And, is it an application where patients lay there for an extended time?

-The ideal material is high-density, closed cell foam.
+The recommended material is high-density, closed-cell foam.

 The thickness of that bottom layer depends on the density.
-For example, if you have medium-density closed cell foam, you may want more overall thickness to compensate.
+For example, if you have medium-density closed-cell foam, you may want more overall thickness to compensate.
 Typically, for a high-density closed-cell foam layer, you would need 0.25” bottom-layer thickness for it to be effective.

 3. 2-way stretch vs 4-way stretch

-2-way stretch will stretch in only one direction.
+The 2-way stretch will stretch in only one direction.
 The 4-way stretch will stretch in two directions.

 With the rigorous demands that a healthcare environment brings, it’s obvious which one is the better choice, as having a 2-way stretch will make your mattresses more susceptible to tears and damage.

 4. Sheer surface

 Is it a material that will sheer a patient’s skin when they move around?
 Or does it possess anti-sheer properties?

 Contact us today for your mattress or cushion quote.